experimental-software/sonarcube-dart/README.md

 ### Start import

-Now import of the project can be started like this:
+Now the import of the project can be started like this:

 ```
 cd $YOUR_DART_PROJECT